Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 Boston is predominantly White, so looking at raw lateness alone could underestimate the impact on minority communities.
 By computing the population-weighted percentage of underserved individuals, we can highlight disparities in transit service and identify which groups are disproportionately affected, providing a basis for equitable improvements.
 Directly comparing raw counts of late stops would bias the analysis toward the majority population.
 By converting to percentages, we measure the relative burden on each community.

-To assess which communities are disproportionately affected by transit delays, we define a lateness threshold of 8 minutes to identify stops that are considered underserved.
+To assess which communities are disproportionately affected by transit delays, we define a lateness threshold (e.g., 5 minutes) to identify stops that are considered underserved.
 For each stop exceeding this threshold, we calculate the number of individuals from each racial group affected, using population counts from census data.
 Summing these values across all stops and dividing by the total population of each group in Boston gives the percentage of the community that is underserved.
 This population-weighted approach accounts for differences in group sizes, highlights disparities between White and minority communities, and provides a basis for equitable transit planning.

 <img width="700"  alt="{D2320C60-646A-4423-A978-5BF1433504B7}" src="https://github.com/user-attachments/assets/1db157e0-f20a-4116-8676-ef3a3f7e4fba" />

 Overall, the analysis demonstrates that lateness is unevenly distributed across the city and is more severe in minority communities.
 These findings highlight important equity concerns and suggest that demographic factors play a meaningful role in transit performance outcomes within Boston’s MBTA system.

-*(new stuff ends here)*
+### 5.3 Key Takeaways from Predictive Modeling

+- XGBoost captures structural lateness patterns effectively.
+- SHAP provides transparent explanations of operational and demographic impacts.
+- Counterfactual sweeps reveal **moderate but non-uniform** demographic influence.
+- This interpretability pipeline strengthens both **model trust** and **equity assessment**, enabling responsible use of ML in transportation analytics.